 The selected categories will be deleted …

-To edit a WordPress category, do the following:
+To edit a category, do the following:

-(WordPress post category table – Edit)
+(Category table menu – Edit)

-(‘Edit Category’ section)
+(‘Edit Category’ screen)

-You can also edit a category using the Quick Edit option.
-Place your mouse over the category title you would like to edit and click on Quick Edit …
+You can also edit information in categories using the Quick Edit option.
+Hover over the category title you want to edit and click the ‘Quick Edit’ link …

-Edit your details and click Update Category to save your changes …
+Edit your details and click on the ‘Update Category’ button to save your changes …

-(Quick Edit fields)
+(Quick Edit screen)

-Categories – Useful Tip
+WordPress Category – Useful Tip